str1z/Step-Through-Code/Step Through Code.md

 -   Once running instruction C, we will jump back to the previous instruction, which is instruction B.

 This program will increase x forever.
+# Turing Machines

+## What are they?

+They are machines that are capable of performing any calculation given a table of basic rules and instructions.

+Turing machines are at the core of all the other machine models of this chapter.

+Imagine you have a tape of colors.
+Each color represents a different instruction.
+With identical instructions, colors, you can rearrange the colors to perform various actions.

+The machine code that we wrote in the last section was the table, and the labels ABC were the colors.
+We had a table of instructions with only three instructions.
+It means that we have created a Turing machine in the previous section.

+However, it was not a real Turing machine because we did not have enough instruction to do other actions; we could only increment the x variable.
+If we had a larger instruction table, we could have performed various algorithms making it a Turing machine.# State Machines

+State machines perform an instruction based on the machine's internal state.

+## Human state machine

+The following example is far-fetched.

+We are state machines because when we hungry, a state, we want to eat something.
+When we are sleepy, we want to sleep.
+You get the gist of it.
+# Stack Memory

+The stack memory is a memory model used in almost every programming language.

+## First, what is memory?

+Memory is what computers use to save data, but computers do not have variables to store data like we do in mathematics.